Tabishahmad/Content-Showcase-App/README.md

 3. **Seamless Lazy Loading:** The app efficiently loads content data from JSON files, residing in the API folder.
 As you scroll down, the app seamlessly fetches JSON pages one by one, ensuring a smooth and uninterrupted scrolling experience.
 You won't even notice the additional data loading, creating a delightful user experience.

+3. **Favorite Feature with ROOM DB:** The app offers a delightful "Favorite" feature, enabling users to mark their preferred content items as favorites.
+This data is efficiently stored using ROOM DB, ensuring quick access to the favorite items even across app sessions.

+3. **Android Splash API Integration:** The app embraces the latest technology by integrating the Android 12 Splash API, providing users with a visually captivating and engaging splash screen experience during app launch.

 **Architecture and Code Quality:**